Engie Australia

-Engie Australia (stylised as ENGIE), previously Simply Energy, is an Australian energy retailer, providing electricity and gas to more than 700,000 accounts across Victoria, South Australia, New South Wales, Queensland and Western Australia, with sales totalling 12% of the Australian market.
+Engie Australia (stylised as ENGIE), is an Australian energy retailer, providing electricity and gas to more than 700,000 accounts across Victoria, South Australia, New South Wales, Queensland and Western Australia, with sales totalling 12% of the Australian market.
 It is the Australian retail arm of French company ENGIE.

-It was rebranded from Simply Energy in 2024.
+ENGIE is a world leader in renewable energy production, flexible power generation solutions and gas and electricity supply to residential and business customers across multiple states.
+In March 2025, Shannon Hyde was appointed Chief Executive Officer (CEO), succeeding Rik De Buyserie; the company also confirmed that its retail subsidiary, Simply Energy, had been rebranded to ENGIE.

+Leadership

+On 31 March 2025, ENGIE announced the appointment of Shannon Hyde as CEO for Australia.
+The Executive Leadership Team (ELT) is made up of local and international leaders with a wealth of experience in the energy industry.

 Products and services

 Engie Australia provides electricity and gas to homes and businesses in Victoria, New South Wales, South Australia, Queensland and Western Australia.

 History

 In 2005, the EA-IPR Retail Partnership was launched as a retail brand by International Power in a partnership with New South Wales state-owned enterprise EnergyAustralia, and the partnership operated in the electricity and gas retail and wholesale markets of Victoria and South Australia.

 In August 2007, International Power completed a buy out of the partnership.
 Subsequently, International Power launched the retail brand as Simply Energy in those two states.

 Between 2010 and 2012, International Power was progressively acquired by French company GDF Suez, with the French Government having control of the entity and its subsidiaries, including Simply Energy.
 GDF Suez changed its name to ENGIE in 2015.
 The Simply Energy brand was subsequently phased out in favour of its parent company's Engie branding about a decade later in 2024.